ducarme/springable/docs/specifying_a_nonlinear_mechanical_behavior.md

 Example: `..., LINEAR(k=2.0)` or equivalently `..., 2.0`
 > A spring with a linear behavior characterized by a spring constant `2.0` is defined.

+??? question "Units?"
     The unit of $k$ should be the unit of the generalized force $F$ divided by the unit of the generalized displacement $U$.

 ## Logarithm behavior
 A **logarithm** behavior is defined by a generalized force-displacement curve given by